cwdatlas/RetriageDashboard/README.md

 Build the applications jar by typing:
 `./gradlew build`

-Now you are ready to start the spring backend.
-`java -jar /build/libs/retriage-0.0.1-SNAPSHOT.jar`
+Now you are ready to start the spring backend. **Environment variable domain application is running on** `java -jar /build/libs/retriage-0.0.1-SNAPSHOT.jar`

 Connect to localhost:8080, login and have fun.